synshop/rtfm/docs/members/Equipment/Print and Office/Garment Printer.md

 # iehk A4 DTG Printer A4 Garment Printer

 ## Manuals
-The manuals for this machine are on the printroom compute.
+The manuals for this machine are on the printroom computer.
 Please note that these manuals are not comprehensive.

 ## Firmware, Drivers, and Software